-Residence permit for the purpose of gainful employment Granted to qualified patients for the purpose of employment
+Residence permit for the purpose of gainful employment Issued to qualified tolerated persons for the purpose of employment

-Valid passport or passport replacement Current biometric photo Proof of completed training (e.B. university degree, certificates of completed vocational training) In the case of foreign university degrees: decision on the recognition or comparability of the university degree, certificate assessment by the Central Office for Foreign Education (ZAB) where available employment contract or the employment statement completed and signed by the employer (see "Additional information") Ggfls.
-Evidence of activities carried out so far (e.B. employment certificates, employment contracts) Proof of German language skills Proof of subsistence (e.B. equity, blocked account, commitment) Proof of your health insurance Current registration certificate In individual cases, the immigration authority may request further documents.
+Valid passport or passport replacement Current biometric photo Proof of completed training (e.B university degree, certificates of completed vocational training) In the case of foreign university degrees: Notification of the recognition or comparability of the university degree, assessment of certificates by the Central Office for Foreign Education (ZAB), if available Employment contract or the declaration of employment completed and signed by the employer (see under "Further information") If applicable, proof of previous activities (e.B. employment references, employment contracts) Proof of German language skills Proof of securing livelihood (e.B. equity, blocked account, declaration of commitment) Proof of your health insurance Current registration certificate In individual cases, the Foreigners' Registration Office may request further documents.

-Online procedure possible in some cases Written form required Personal appearance required
+Online procedure possible in isolated cases Written form required Personal appearance required

-Federal Government portal for skilled workers from abroad https://www.make-it-in-germany.com/de/ueber-das-portal/kontakt/hotline/ Central Office for Foreign Education: https://www.kmk.org/themen/anerkennung-auslaendischer-abschluesse.html Declaration on employment; https://www.bmi.bund.de/SharedDocs/downloads/DE/veroeffentlichungen/themen/migration/feg-anwendungshinweise-anlagen/anlage2.pdf?__blob=publicationFile&v=5
+Portal of the Federal Government for skilled workers from abroad https://www.make-it-in-germany.com/de/ueber-das-portal/kontakt/hotline/ Central Office for Foreign Education: https://www.kmk.org/themen/anerkennung-auslaendischer-abschluesse.html Declaration of employment relationship; https://www.bmi.bund.de/SharedDocs/downloads/DE/veroeffentlichungen/themen/migration/feg-anwendungshinweise-anlagen/anlage2.pdf?__blob=publicationFile&v=5

-The procedure is as follows: Depending on the immigration authority and concerns, it may be possible to apply via the Internet.
-Find out if your immigration authority offers the electronic application for a residence permit.
-If the application is only possible in person, make an appointment with the immigration authority.
-During the appointment, your application will be accepted and your evidence will be checked (bring it with you to the appointment).
-Your fingerprints will be taken for the production of an electronic residence permit (eAT card).
-In the event of an electronic application, the immigration authority will contact you after receipt of your online application in order to make an appointment at the immigration office if necessary.
+The procedure is as follows: Depending on the foreigners' registration office and concerns, it may be possible to apply via the Internet.
+Find out whether your immigration office offers the electronic application for a residence permit.
+If the application is only possible in person, make an appointment with the Foreigners' Registration Office.
+During the appointment, your application will be accepted and your proofs will be checked (bring them with you to the appointment).
+Your fingerprints will be taken for the production of an electronic residence permit (eATCard).
+In the event of an electronic application, the Foreigners' Registration Office will contact you after receipt of your online application in order to make an appointment at the Foreigners' Registration Office if necessary.
 During the appointment, your proofs will be checked (bring them to the appointment) and your fingerprints will be taken for the production of the electronic residence permit (eAT card).
-If your request is met, the immigration authority will arrange for the eAT card to be produced.
-After about six to eight weeks, you can pick up the eAT card from the immigration office.
-The eAT card must always be taken up in person.
+If your application is granted, the Foreigners' Registration Office will arrange for the eATKarte to be produced.
+After about six to eight weeks, you can pick up the eAT Card at the Foreigners' Registration Office.
+The eATKarte must always be collected in person.